Buxton Press is installing a Tharstern MIS to improve visibility over its magazine printing business and pave the way for further gains in efficiency.

 “Information flow in general will become increasingly streamlined as the system is integrated with our other existing systems and it will provide improved control on every aspect of our business from estimating through order processing, purchasing, in depth production, delivery and invoicing – and debt collection – as well as everything and anything in between,” he says.

-The company had been using a Technique MIS, now part of the EFI productivity suite portfolio, but being phased out in favour of other EFI productivity software applications.
+The company had been using a Technique MIS, which is now part of the EFI productivity suite portfolio, but rather than extend this, Buxton opted for a ground up approach.
 The search was as much about the fit between MIS provider and printer as the technical capabilities.
 “Tharstern look at things from a different perspective, as we do at Buxton,” says Galloway.

 There had been no previous relationship, though Buxton had kept an eye on Tharstern’s progress, attending seminars where Tharstern managing director Keith McMurtrie had been speaking.
 Says Galloway: “I think we’d already bought into the Tharstern brand before we even saw the full extent of what the MIS can do for us.
 We’re very diligent and careful in selecting our partners and after a lot of preliminary research, reading magazine articles, speaking with other Tharstern customers and industry vendors all the signs were good.”